-Product Of Your Environment isn't just about products, it's about experiences too.
+Product Of Your Environment isn't just about products, it's about experiences too!
 All these 'Design Diversions and daily subversions' exploring the more playful side of design were staged over 3 days, transforming my former live/work space in the heart of Shoreditch into a Pop-Up Hub for the London Design Festival 2011.
-I created an exciting, ambitious event full of concepts inspired by three of my own-brand products - the Exorcise Book, Cerealist Bowl and Love/Hate rings.
-I devised a day dedicated to each product with food, music, activities and making workshops designed for each, plus a shop offering a specially curated selection of limited and unlimited edition products from 12 leading designers.
+I created an exciting, ambitious event full of concepts inspired by three own-brand products - the Exorcise Book, Cerealist Bowl and Love/Hate rings.
+I devised a day dedicated to each product with food, music, activities and workshops designed for each, plus a shop offering a specially curated selection of limited and unlimited edition products from 12 leading designers.

 Day 2 - Surreal/Cereal: we played serial killer films, ate cereal cakes, made books out of cereal packets